typedb/typedb/docs/pages/documentation/8-deploy-grakn/grakn-deployment-guide.md

 - start new Grakn Engine (`./bin/grakn-engine.sh start`)

 You can perform a rolling deployment in this fashion with minimum impact on your services.

-## Comments
-Want to leave a comment?
-Visit <a href="https://github.com/graknlabs/docs/issues/24" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
-You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.

 {% include links.html %}